NxPKG/khulnasoft-docs/content/waf/security-analytics/index.md

 {{<heading-pill style="beta">}}Security Analytics{{</heading-pill>}}

-The Security Analytics dashboard displays information about all incoming HTTP requests for your domain, including requests not handled by Cloudflare security products.
+The Security Analytics dashboard displays information about all incoming HTTP requests for your domain, including requests not handled by Khulnasoft security products.

 {{<Aside type="note">}}
 Available to customers on Business and Enterprise plans.